cromelex/pages-garden/content/technology/projects/NFC jukebox.md

 Scanning a card works as a trigger in Home Assistant, but now I needed to create the automations.
 I have an Nvidia Shield Pro (2019) connected to my TV and, thankfully, that gave me multiple options.

+> [!warning] This part is still a work in progress.
+I have it working but I am having some reliability issues I am working on.
+I will update the section when I have it working reliably.

 ### Disney+
 For Disney+, googling the title will give you a watch now button - clicking on it will retrieve a URL which you can then use to play the show.